jtyr/ansible-sudo/README.md

 List of variables used by the role:

 ```
+# Default path to the visudo
+sudo_visudo: /usr/sbin/visudo

 # Default host aliases
 sudo_host_alias: {}
-# Example of host aliases
 #sudo_host_alias:
 #  FILESERVERS:
 #    - fs1